Kuingsmile/word-GPT-Plus/README.md

 ### account

 Official API need an OpenAI api key, you can get it from [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys)

-Web API need an access token of chatGPT website, you can get it from [access token](#how-to-get-access-token)

 You need to apply for qualification first, please go to [Azure OpenAI API application website](https://go.microsoft.com/fwlink/?linkid=2222006&clcid=0x409&culture=en-us&country=us) to apply for qualification.